ac7407/Personal/first_project/README.md

 Hi there.
-Welcome to my first Git Repo.
+Welcome to my Portfolio.
-There's currently nothing in here but if you go to my account, you will get to see what other projects I'm currently working on.
-As of now, I am currently taking an intro course on computational chemistry so please stay tuned for future projects.
+I am currently taking a course on Computational Physical Chemistry where I hope to gain a lot of experience in molecular modeling and in data analysis.
+This repository will be continuously updated so please stay tuned.
 If you're reading this, I hope you have a very nice day.